Power Query query folding

 Determine when a query can be folded

-In the Power Query Editor window, it is possible to determine when a Power Query query can be folded.
+In the Power Query Editor window, it's possible to determine when a Power Query query can be folded.
 In the Query Settings pane, when you right-click the last applied step, if the View Native Query option is enabled (not greyed out), then the entire query can be folded.

 The View Native Query option is only available for certain relational DB/SQL generating connectors.
 It doesn't work for OData based connectors, for example, even though there is folding occurring on the backend.
 The Query Diagnostics feature is the best way to see what folding has occurred for non-SQL connectors (although the steps that fold aren't explicitly called out—you just see the resulting URL that was generated).

 To view the folded query, you select the View Native Query option.
-You are then be presented with the native query that Power Query will use to source data.
+You're then be presented with the native query that Power Query will use to source data.

-If the View Native Query option is not enabled (greyed out), this is evidence that all query steps cannot be folded.
+If the View Native Query option isn't enabled (greyed out), this is evidence that not all query steps can be folded.
 However, it could mean that a subset of steps can still be folded.
 Working backwards from the last step, you can check each step to see if the View Native Query option is enabled.
-If this is the case, then you have learned where, in the sequence of steps, that query folding could no longer be achieved.
+If so, then you've learned where, in the sequence of steps, that query folding could no longer be achieved.

-For more information about Query Folding and related topics, check out the following resources:
+For more information about Query Folding and related articles, check out the following resources: